Board of Directors

 When I retired my wife and I moved to Olympia.
 We are enjoying getting to know the area and discovering new fishing spots.
 These days I spend as much time in front of my fly tying vise as I do fishing, but I hope to change that in this new year.

-Jared Wood – Director At Large
+Murray Boulware – Director at Large

-Newsletter Editor – Bruce Baker
+Director at Large – Bruce Baker

 Webmaster – Vic Andrade